spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-cloudtest.md

 <%(TOC)%>
 # Multiserver Shooter tutorial

-## Step 4: Test changes in the cloud
+## 4: Test changes in the cloud

-### Build your assemblies
+### Step 1: Build your workers

-An assembly is what’s created when you run `BuildWorker.bat`.
-They’re .zip files that contain all the files that your game uses when running in the cloud.
+When you build your workers, using `BuildWorker.bat`, the GDK creates an assembly.
+The assembly is a collection of `.zip` files that contain all the files that your game uses when running in the cloud.

 1. In a terminal window, change directory to the root directory of the Third-Person Shooter repository.
 1. Build a server-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooterServer Linux Development ThirdPersonShooter.uproject`
 1. Build a client-worker assembly by running: `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat ThirdPersonShooter Win64 Development ThirdPersonShooter.uproject`

 <br/>
-### Upload your game
+### Step 2: Upload your game

 1. In File Explorer, navigate to `UnrealGDKThirdPersonShooter\spatial` and open `spatialos.json` in a text editor.
 1. Change the `name` field to the name of your project.
 You can find this in the [Console](https://console.improbable.io).
 It’ll be something like `beta_someword_anotherword_000`.